Issues and Problems with Latest Android Update? – Here’s the Fix!

 After the battery is taken out, you need to put the battery back in and turn on your phone.
-If the issue persists, it’s advisable to contact your phone service provider.
+If the issue persists, it’s advisable to go to your nearest service centre.

 Upgrade or remove the problematic applications from your phone

 Every Android phone comes with several pre-loaded applications and features.
 They’re all useful, but some might be more of a hassle than they’re worth.
-While upgrading or removing the apps you don’t like is an option, there are several alternatives for getting rid of them.
-For example, apps can be removed by uninstalling, or they can be frozen so that they load in the background.
+So removing them is the smartest choice.

 Default apps or features are malfunctioning on your phone